 - Foreign and Emerging Market Company Risk: Investments in foreign companies and in U.S. companies with economic ties to foreign markets generally involve special risks that can increase the likelihood that the Fund will lose money.
 For example, as compared with companies organized and operated in the U.S., these companies may be more vulnerable to economic, political, and social instability and subject to less government supervision, lack of transparency, inadequate regulatory and accounting standards, and foreign taxes.
 In addition, the securities of foreign companies also may be subject to inadequate exchange control regulations, the imposition of economic sanctions or other government restrictions, higher transaction and other costs, reduced liquidity, and delays in settlement to the extent they are traded on non-U.S. exchanges or markets.
 Foreign company securities also include ADRs.
 ADRs may be less liquid than the underlying shares in their primary trading market.
-Foreign securities also may subject the Fund's investments to changes in currency rates.
+Foreign company securities also may subject the Fund's investments to changes in currency rates.
 Emerging market securities generally are more volatile than other foreign securities, and are subject to greater liquidity, regulatory, and political risks.
 Investments in emerging markets may be considered speculative and generally are riskier than investments in more developed markets because such markets tend to develop unevenly and may never fully develop.
 Emerging markets are more likely to experience hyperinflation and currency devaluations.
 Securities of emerging market companies may have far lower trading volumes and less liquidity than securities of issuers in developed markets.
-Companies with economic ties to emerging markets may be susceptible to the same risks as companies organized in emerging markets. - Foreign Currency Risk: Investments in securities denominated in foreign currencies are subject to the risk that those currencies will decline in value relative to the U.S. dollar, or, in the case of hedged positions, that the U.S. dollar will decline in value relative to the currency being hedged.
-Foreign currency exchange rates may fluctuate significantly over short periods of time. - Geographic Concentration Risk: To the extent the Fund focuses its investments in a single country or only a few countries in a particular geographic region, economic, political, regulatory or other conditions affecting such region may have a greater impact on Fund performance relative to a more geographically diversified fund.
+Companies with economic ties to emerging markets may be susceptible to the same risks as companies organized in emerging markets. - Real Estate Risk: An investment in a REIT generally is subject to the risks that impact the value of the underlying properties or mortgages of the REIT.
+These risks include loss to casualty or condemnation, and changes in supply and demand, interest rates, zoning laws, regulatory limitations on rents, property taxes, and operating expenses.
+Other factors that may adversely affect REIT's include poor performance by management of the REIT, changes to the tax laws, or failure by the REIT to qualify for favorable tax treatment under the Internal Revenue Code of 1986, as amended (the "Code"), and changes in local, regional, or general economic conditions. - Liquidity/Redemption Risk: The Fund may lose money when selling securities at inopportune times to fulfill shareholder redemption requests.
+The risk of loss may increase depending on the size and frequency of redemption requests, whether the redemption requests occur in times of overall market turmoil or declining prices, and whether the securities the Fund intends to sell have decreased in value or are illiquid.